MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

     :::image type="content" source="media/web-query-data/add-selection-filter.png" alt-text="Screenshot of a dropdown menu with the Add selection as filter option to query directly from the grid.":::

-1. A query clause will be added to your query in the query editor.
-For example, the query shown in the previous screenshot will become the following query.
+1. A query clause is added to your query in the query editor.
+For example, the query shown in the previous screenshot becomes the following query.

     ```kusto
     StormEvents